 After driving back to Illinois, where we lived, Jim practically begged me to set up another deal with the guy, I stupidly agreed, but told him I wanted nothing to do with that crazy fucker.
-“Lawson can deal with him,” I said.
+“Scar can deal with him,” I said.

 So here’s what happened….

-Lawson headed down to Missouri with $37,000 of our money, and goes with Wolfman to pick up the weed.
+Scar headed down to Missouri with $37,000 of our money, and goes with Wolfman to pick up the weed.
 On the way, the two stopped at the store to grab some Ziploc bags.

 As they’re walking down the aisle with the Ziplocs, Wolfman said he needed to take a leak and steps off towards the restroom.

-Lawson called me and I was furious…
+Scar called me and I was furious…

 I immediately rented the biggest U-Haul moving truck I could get my hands on, drove straight through the night from Illinois to Missouri, and came blazing into town full-speed like fucking Mad Max in the Road Warrior.
 Roaring down Wolfman’s street, I crashed the truck through his gate, jumped out, and pounded on his door.